 2.1 It is imperative for strong financial management that the revenue budgets are reviewed regularly and reported on a quarterly basis to Performance and Finance Scrutiny Committee and the Executive.

 3. Proposal and Alternative Options

-- 3.1 The Committee is asked to note the report on the 22/23 Revenue Budget for the period 1 April to 30 June 2022 and make any comments and recommendations to the Executive for consideration. - 3.2 Alternatively, the Committee may just note the report and make no further recommendations or comments.
+3.1 The Executive is asked to note the report on the 22/23 Revenue Budget for the period 1 April to 30 June 2022.

 4. Contribution to the Council's Five Year Strategy